konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 ### Use Case Descriptions

 - **During onboarding** - when a user requests a new appstudio tier namespace, the tier template includes two [Environments], and two [DTCs].
 The [Environments] reference the [DTCs].
-The [DTCs] bear a request for the “devsandbox” [DTCLS].
-The devsandbox provisioner responds to that request and generates a SpaceRequest, ultimately resulting in a new namespace for each environment.
-The SpaceRequest is marked ready by the spacerequest controller.
-The devsandbox deployment target provisioner controller sees that and marks the devsandbox [DT] as ready.
+The [DTCs] bear a request for the `devsandbox` [DTCLS].
+The devsandbox provisioner responds to that request and generates a `SpaceRequest`, ultimately resulting in a new namespace for each environment.
+The `SpaceRequest` is marked ready by the `SpaceRequest` controller.
+The devsandbox deployment target provisioner controller sees that and create and marks the devsandbox [DT] as ready.
 The deployment target binder sees that, and attaches the new [DTs] to the [DTCs].
 The environment controller sees this and marks the [Environments] as ready.
 - **For manual creation of new Environments** - a user submits a form in HAC which creates a new Environment CR and a new [DTC] CR.
 The Environment CR references the [DTC] CR, which is reconciled as in the previous bullet.
 - **For automated testing in ephemeral environments** - a user specifies an IntegrationTestScenario CR with an existing Environment to clone.
 After a build completes, but before it executes tests, the integration-service creates a new Environment CR and a new [DTC] CR with the devsandbox [DTCLS] as above, and references the [DTC] from the Environment.
 The integration-service should delete the [DTC] once the environment isn’t needed anymore for the test.
 - **BYO cluster** - A user creates a [DT] and a [DTC] and Secret.
 The [DT] has the details and a reference to the secret used to connect to his/hers cluster.
 In addition, it contains the name of the [DTC] it should be bounded to.
 The user then refer to the [DTC] from the Environment that should use it.